Karl Brück: Nazi Party career

-In February 1922, Brück joined the Nazi Party, and became a co-founder and 2nd chairman of the Party's Ortsgruppe (local group) in Saarbrücken.
-As an early Party member, he was an Alter Kampfer and later was awarded the Golden Party Badge.
-After the Party was reestablished, following the period of its outlawing in the wake of the Beer Hall Putsch, Brück founded a separate Saar branch of the Party (NSDAP der Saargebiet) in 1926, and then rejoined the national Party on 2 February 1927 (membership number 55,979).
+In February 1922, Brück joined the Nazi Party and became a co-founder and 2nd chairman of the Party's Ortsgruppe (local group) in Saarbrücken.
+As an early Party member, he was an Alter Kampfer (old fighter) and later was awarded the Golden Party Badge.
+After the Party was reestablished, following the period of its outlawing in the wake of the Beer Hall Putsch, Brück founded a separate Saar branch of the Party (NSDAP der Saargebiet) in 1926, but then rejoined the national Party on 2 February 1927 (membership number 55,979).

-In September 1927, Brück was appointed Ortsgruppenleiter (Local Group Leader) in Saarbrücken and Deputy Gauleiter of Gau Saar, the first holder of this post.
+In September 1927, Brück was appointed Ortsgruppenleiter (local group leader) in Saarbrücken and Deputy Gauleiter of Gau Saar, the first holder of this post.
 On 15 September 1931, he was promoted to Gauleiter, succeeding Adolf Ehrecke.
 On 13 March 1932, he was elected to what would be the last Landesrat (regional council) in the Saar, as one of two Nazi members of that 30 member advisory body.
-On 31 January 1933, Adolf Hitler named Josef Bürckel the Beauftragter (representative) of the Nazi Party in the Saar Territory, and he began to take de facto direct control over Party affairs.
+On 31 January 1933, Adolf Hitler named Josef Bürckel the Beauftragter (representative) of the Nazi Party in the Saar Territory, who then began to take de facto direct control over Party affairs.
 Brück was marginalized and left the Gauleiter post on 6 May 1933.

-On 1 June, became the leader of a department in the Party's Organization Office at Party headquarters in Munich.
+On 1 June, Brück became the leader of a department in the Party's Organization Office at Party headquarters in Munich.
 On 12 November 1933, he was elected to the Reichstag from electoral constituency 21 (Koblenz–Trier).
-In 1934, he became an organizational director of the united "German Front," an alliance of Saar political parties founded to advocate for unification with Germany in the upcoming plebescite of January 1935.
-Following unification with Germany in March 1935, Brück was made Director of the Social Department of the Mining Administration of the Saar.
+In 1934, he became an organizational director of the united "German Front", an alliance of Saar political parties founded to advocate for unification with Germany in the upcoming plebescite of January 1935.
+Following the Saar's unification with Germany in March 1935, Brück was made the director of the Social Department of the Mining Administration of the Saar.
 In January 1936, he left his position in Party headquarters and, on 29 March 1936, he unsuccessfully sought reelection to the Reichstag.
-From 17 September 1941 until the fall of the Nazi regime in May 1945, he served as Deputy Kreisleiter (county leader) of the city of Saarbrücken and its surrounding area.
+From 17 September 1941 until the fall of the Nazi regime in May 1945, he served as Deputy Kreisleiter (county leader) of the Saarbrücken district.

+Post-war life

 Brück was interned by Allied forces from 1945 to 1948.
 He subsequently was found guilty in denazification proceedings by a German court in 1948 and sentenced to three years imprisonment.
 Little is known about details of his later life.